Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 <p align="center">
 <img src="https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/img/hybrid_recommender/eqns/affinity_score.PNG?raw=true"></p>

 where *b* is a constant bias term, *c<sub>i</sub>* is the count of times that behavior *i* was performed for the given user-product pair, and *w<sub>i</sub>* are the weights which determine how strongly each behavior type contributes to the affinity score.
 (Notice that the affinity scores have been rectified to produce scores that always lie in the range 1-10.)

 Contoso Mart has applied insider knowledge of the industry to make educated guesses about possible bias and weight values.
-Cross-validation may be used to compare model performance using a small number of possible parameter sets, with the optimal set used to train the final model.
+Cross-validation may be used to compare model performance using a variety of possible parameter sets.
+For each parameter set under consideration, affinity scores are calculated, a hybrid recommender is trained using data from the training set (excluding the validation fold), and the hybrid recommender's performance is tested on the validation fold.
+The parameter set which gives the best model performance is then used to calculate affinity scores and retrain the hybrid recommender using the complete training set.

 **Latent Dimension and Training Round Count Parameters**